lisamelton/video_transcoding/README.md

 My ratecontrol system can't be applied with the current version of the x265 encoder in HandBrake because it doesn't allow access to `qpmax`, critical for maintaining quality in certain situations.
 I'll consider adding support once the [fix for `qpmax` support in x265](https://bitbucket.org/multicoreware/x265/issues/232/add-option-to-specify-qpmax) is available in an official HandBrake release.

 But support also requires equivalent quality at a smaller size when using my rate control system.
 And performance is an issue.
 While speed continues to improve, the x265 encoder is still considerably slower than the current H.264 system.

-In the meantime, I recommend using the `--small` option to reduce output size.
-As a bonus, it's also faster.

 ### What about hardware-based video transcoding?